stupidpupil/wales_ish_otp_graph/README.md

 # Wales-ish OTP Graph Generator

-This is a bunch to scripts to help assemble OpenTripPlanner graphs that are useable for planning trips, by car or public transport, between places in Wales - including where these trips involve a short journey entirely within England.
+This is a bunch of scripts to help assemble OpenTripPlanner, R5 and OSRM graphs that are useable for planning trips, by car or public transport, between places in Wales - including where these trips involve a short journey entirely within England.
 (It likely also works well enough for planning trips between places in Wales and a small number of English towns just the other side of the border.)

+See [{parochial}](https://github.com/stupidpupil/parochial) for the R package that does most of the work.

 [See the GitHub page for this repository for releases of graphs produced by this script](https://stupidpupil.github.io/wales_ish_otp_graph/).